-Think four weeks' isolation is bad?
+Think a year’s isolation is bad?
 Brother Harold Palmer's been at it for 50 years – and now he wants some company, he tells Mark Greaves

 My car bumps up a bridlepath, pushing past overgrown ferns.
 I open one gate after another, pass a crowd of sheep, then arrive at the top of a hill.
 There is a cluster of buildings, a ruined wall, a very old caravan and a church.